MouseLightProject/MicroscopeHardwarePlansAndParts/README.md

 Hardware plans, component and assembly guide for the MouseLight microscope system described in Economo et al., eLife, 2015

 ## Contents
-Please read the MouseLight_Microscope_AssemblyGuidelines file for a rundown of the construction process and a rundown of the provided files and documentation.
+Please read the MouseLight_Microscope_AssemblyGuidelines file for a rundown of the construction process and the provided files and documentation.

 ## License